kvamm007/Final_Project_Team_4/README.md

 Are there certain scenarios/situations that contribute more towards shark attacks?
 (What activity is more likely to contribute to a shark attack?)
 (What time/date is likely to contribute to a shark attack?)
-Fatal or not fatal?
+### Fatal or not fatal?

 ## Database:
 Postgres(SQL)

 ## Machine Learning Models:
-Multiple Linear Regression
+Logistic Regression
+Neural Networks
+K Nearest Neighbors

 ## Live Predictions
-Maybe?
+No.

 ## Columns
 - Case Number